larsbaunwall/bricky/README.md

-## Meet Bricky - a conversational bot (Haystack chatbot using OpenAI)
+## Meet Bricky - a conversational bot using OpenAI 🤖

+Remember clippy?
+Meet bricky!

+Bricky is a conversational bot using [Retrieval-Augmented Generation](https://arxiv.org/abs/2005.11401) with some help from OpenAI's GPT-3 LLM.

+Bricky indexes content stored in markdown files and vectorizes it using OpenAI embeddings.
+It then uses few-shot learning using a ChatGPT prompt to generate an answer based on relevant content.

+The project is inspired by the awesome [HoustonAI by Astro](https://github.com/withastro/houston.astro.build)

 ![screenshot.png](./res/bricky-recording.gif)